dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 A Library for RDF manipulation and parsing in .Net using C# 3.0

-This package contains the Core Library for the following four .Net profiles:
+This package contains the Core Library for the following .Net profiles:
+- .Net 4.0
+- .Net 4.0 Client Profile
 - .Net 3.5
 - .Net 3.5 Client Profile
 - Silverlight 4
 - Silverlight 4 for Windows Phone 7

-It also contains the following Data providers for .Net 3.5 only:
+It also contains the following Data providers for .Net 3.5 and .Net 4.0:
 - Sql - provides our ADO Store backend
 - Virtuoso - provides support for OpenLink Virtuoso

-And it contains the following Query plugins for .Net 3.5 only:
+And it contains the following Query plugins for .Net 3.5 and .Net 4.0:
 - FullText - provides full text SPARQL query support

 Please see the Release Notes for usage details and Known Issues

-Robert Vesse 2009-11
+Robert Vesse 2009-12
 rvesse@vdesign-studios.com

 License